matthiaswh/GarminDB/README.md

 Plugins allow the user to expand the types of data that are processed and stored in the database.
 GarminDb already has a number of plugins for handling data from third-party Connect IQ apps and data fields.
 Read more about plugins [here](https://github.com/tcgoetz/GarminDbPlugins).

+# Docker

+*This isn't yet hosted on DockerHub so you must build the image yourself.*

+Must clone using SSH (not HTTPS).

+Must run `make update` before building (which pulls the submodules on the *host*, since we don't load an SSH key in the image).

+`docker build -t garmindb .`

+Any config values from the GarminConnectConfig.json.example file can be loaded into the Docker container runtime using environment variables:

+`GARMINDB_<node>_<leaf>`

+Examples:

+`docker run garmindb -e GARMINDB_credentials_user=joe@shmoe.com -e GARMINDB_credentials_password=yourpassword -v healthdata:/root/HealthData/`

+By default the container does nothing.
+It simply has GarminDB installed for you to run commands with it.

+If setting up your data for the first time, after deploying the container you must run `make create_dbs` and otherwise follow the GarminDB setup instructions.

 # Success Stories

 Find out who's using GarminDb on what platforms, OSes, and python versions [here](https://github.com/tcgoetz/GarminDB/wiki/Success-Stories).
 If you're using GarminDB and your scenario isn't listed send me a message or file an issue with your success case.